Sodankylä Geophysical Observatory

 Geomagnetic field: The X, Y, and Z components of the geomagnetic field are measured at a sampling rate of 2 Hz (twice per second).
 The X component points to the true geographical north, Y to east and Z component points to down to the centre of Earth.
 There are two plots, one showing the current day including the last 6 hours of the previous day and the other showing the current hour plus the previous hour.
 Both plots are updated every 5 minutes.

-All-Sky Camera: The camera operates automatically every night from early September to mid April.
-The camera runs whenever the Sun is more than 10° below the horizon and it is dark enough to see the aurora borealis.
-Black and white (intensity) photos are taken every 20 seconds using a green filter (557.7 nm); this picture is updated on-line once per minute.
-In addition a keogram picture is available, which shows a summary of the photos taken during the present night.
+All-Sky Camera: The cameras operate automatically every night from early September to mid April whenever the Sun is more than 10° below the horizon and it is dark enough to see the aurora borealis.
+Cameras operate on camera-specific schedules, and not all images are uploaded for real-time viewing.
+More information on the individual camera pages.
+In addition keograms are available, which show a summary of the photos taken during the night.

 Ionogram:A new ionosonde, called as Alpha-Wolf, was taken in routine use on 16th Nov.
 2005.
 Alpha-Wolf replaced the old IS-14 sounder.
 Alpha-Wolf uses the continuous wave linear frequency sweep method, and the sounding frequencies cover the band 0.5-16 MHz.
 Sounding interval is usually 10 minutes.Quick look ionograms are available almost in real time and at present the given range resolution is a little better than 3 km, the frequency resolution is about 50 kHz, maximum range is 1500 km, the ordinary mode polarization is used and the nominal dynamic range is 90 dB.
 Low-level leakage of extraordinary mode can appear in the first order echo.